chethanr98/Dijkstra/README.md

 # Dijkstra

-Dijkstra Algorithm to find the Optimal Path
+Implemented the Dijkstra algorithm to determine optimal path in a given map in Python.